 , p = ,

-we apply the metric tensor to the three-dimensional space of , so
+and applying the metric tensor to the three-dimensional space of we get

 TO BE CONTINUED........